Auslander regular algebras and Coxeter matrices

-\begin{proof} (1) The support of the dimension vector corresponding to a projective indecomposable for a $Z\subseteq Y$ and the support of the proposed row only intersect at $\emptyset$, so the dot product of such a projective indecomposable with the proposed row is $-1$.
-For a projective indecomposable corresponding to $Z\not\subseteq Y$, the intersection of the support of the dimension vector with the proposed row consists of $\langle F\rangle$, for all subsets $F$ of the non-empty set $Z\cap \min Y^c$.
+(1) We start with the case when $j=Y$ for some $Y\in \mathcal{S}.$ Let $i=Z$ for some $Z\in \mathcal{S}.$ The support of the dimension vector corresponding to a projective indecomposable for a $Z\subseteq Y$ and the support of the proposed row only intersect at $\emptyset$, so the dot product of such a projective indecomposable with the proposed row is $-1$.
+For a projective indecomposable corresponding to $Z\not\subseteq Y$, the intersection of the support of the dimension vector with the proposed row consists of $\langle F\rangle$, for all subsets $F$ of the non-empty set $Z\cap \max Y^c$.
 The dot product is therefore zero, as desired.
-For the projective corresponding to $\hat 0$, the dot product is the sum of all the entries of the proposed row, which is 0 by the definition of the reduced Euler characteristic.
+It remains to consider the case $i=\hat 0.$ For the projective corresponding to $\hat 0$, the dot product is the sum of all the entries of the proposed row, which is 0 by the definition of the reduced Euler characteristic.
 The claim is proved.